GelzoneCC/wmi/README.md

 # wmi
-Use wmi package to remote a computer.
+Use wmi python package to remote a computer. <br>
 Make sure that you enable your wmi service on your Windows machine.